 Keep them fed and watered

 We all get a little irritable when hunger strikes, so the last thing you want is a bunch of hungry kids in the back of your car.
 On short journeys you can make sure they’ve had a snack or meal before travelling, but longer trips might require planned feeding breaks.

-While older children can be trusted to eat safely, you should probably consider parking up to feed toddlers and babies in order to avoid the risk of choking.
+You should park up to feed toddlers and babies in order to avoid the risk of choking.
 You’ll likely need to make toilet stops too, so you can also use these opportunities to grab some food.